-We also continue to grow through new stores and other initiatives.
-During the first half of the year, we opened one Nordstrom full-line store and six Nordstrom Rack stores, and relocated one Nordstrom Rack store.
-We also announced our plans to open our first full-line store in New York City.
-Given the strong performance of the Nordstrom Rack business and availability of quality locations, we are accelerating the expansion of this business, with plans to have over 230 Rack stores by the end of 2016.
-At the same time, our core store business remains strong and we are delivering a more technology-enabled experience in our stores with better tools to take care of the customer.
+We also continue to grow through new stores and other initiatives and believe we can leverage our strong operating model and increase market share through expansion into both new and existing markets.
+During the first nine months of the year, we opened one Nordstrom full-line store, opened thirteen Nordstrom Rack stores and relocated three Nordstrom Rack stores.
+We also announced our plans to expand into Canada with four full-line stores.
+In addition, we have plans to increase our Rack stores to over 230 by the end of 2016.
+At the same time, our core store business remains strong and we have continued to elevate the customer experience.
+As an example, we now have mobile point-of-sale devices at all of our Rack stores to increase the speed at check-out, which in turn will drive incremental volume.